 - The ergonomic design of kindestCup can be used in comfortable upright or laid back positions and works right- and left handed.

-- Some lactation professionals recommend hand expression to prevent medical conditions such as engorgement, blocked ducts or mastitis.
+- Lactation professionals recommend hand expression to deal with challenges such as engorgement or blocked ducts/ mastitis.

 - Hand expression is beneficial for managing both, low milk supply and oversupply.